walidelnozahy/cloud/docs/apps/api.md

 ### Request object

-The Request object currently supports the same properties and methods as the Express.js [Request](http://expressjs.com/en/4x/api.html#req) object.
+The Request object supports the following properties and methods.
 By convention, the Request object is referenced as `req`.

-The most used `req` properties are as follows:

 | Properties    | Description                                                                                                                         |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------- |